sketchbuch/vsc-packages/README.md

 A VSC extension to list packages from package.json and search for and install packages.

-**This is a work-in-progress and began so that I could learn how to make webviews for VSC extensions.**
+**This is a work-in-progress and began so that I could learn how to make web views and tree views for VSC extensions.**

 **Installation of packages is currently not possible but coming soon**